 Another study using lab rats induced with rheumatoid arthritis concluded that LLLT is able to modulate the inflammatory response both in early as well as late progression stages of RA.

 The key to treating any type of arthritis with light therapy is to target the synovial membrane.
 With low-level laser therapy, the arrays are positioned in such a way to provide the joint with full saturation of photons to be absorbed by the cells.

-Practitioners treating patients suffering with arthritis at Meditech Rehabilitation Centre in Toronto concluded that low intensity laser therapy is highly effective in the treatment of rheumatoid arthritis in addition to osteoarthritis.
+Practitioners treating patients suffering from arthritis at Meditech Rehabilitation Centre in Toronto concluded that low-intensity laser therapy is highly effective in the treatment of rheumatoid arthritis in addition to osteoarthritis.
 With the same Bioflex lasers used by Meditech along with their specific protocol, we at Acubalance are confident we will obtain the same success.